 On an annual basis, the National Center for Healthcare Leadership accepts nominations for the Gail L. Warden Leadership Excellence Award.
 The Award honors a healthcare leader whose commitment, values, and contributions have improved the health of the public through leadership and organizational excellence.
 The Leadership Award is given to an individual who has made significant and lasting leadership contributions to the health and healthcare field.
 To honor this awardee, the National Center for Healthcare Leadership (NCHL) hosts an award dinner.

-The nomination window for the 2023 award is now open.
-Nominations will be accepted until Friday, June 2.
+The nomination window for the 2023 award is now closed.
+We expect to announce the winner in early July.
 This year, the recipient of the 2023 NCHL Gail L. Warden Leadership Excellence Award will be honored on Tuesday, November 14, 2023, along the shore of Lake Michigan at the Field Museum of Natural History in Chicago at NCHL’s Gail L. Warden Leadership Excellence Award event celebration.

 Gail L. Warden, President Emeritus, Henry Ford Health System

 Gail L. Warden is President Emeritus of Henry Ford Health System in Detroit, Michigan, one of the nation’s leading vertically integrated health care systems.